mnneeltakemail2/testNeel3/neel-client/transfers-and-gateways/eur-usd-transfers.md

 **Notice**: First you need to make at least one deposit to get access for withdrawals.

-To do so please make a SEND transaction to the Waves address **3P7qtv5Z7AMhwyvf5sM6nLuWWypyjVKb7Us**
+To do so please make a SEND transaction to the Neel address **3P7qtv5Z7AMhwyvf5sM6nLuWWypyjVKb7Us**

 ![](/_assets/fiat_transfers_01.png)